The Rowing Playbook: Four Rules Every Operator Should Know

 3. Shared Struggle Builds Culture

 A 2,000-meter race is seven minutes of anguish.
-Frozen hands, burning lungs, legs screaming.
-And yet, those are the memories rowers talk about decades later.
+Frozen hands, burning lungs, legs on fire.
+Yet those are the memories rowers talk about decades later.
 Struggle forged bonds no offsite ever could.

-Operator Lesson: Shared adversity creates resilience and trust faster than comfort ever will.
-In the boardroom, the champagne toast on close day does not build culture.
+Operator lesson: shared adversity creates trust faster than comfort ever will.
+In the boardroom, the champagne toast on close day doesn’t build culture.
 The grind of integration does.
-The hardest projects, the messiest restructurings, and the pivots under pressure are what forge trust.
+The hardest projects, the messiest restructurings, and the pivots under pressure are what forge real teams.

-When I have deliberately given teams “stretch projects” that felt uncomfortable, they did not just deliver.
-They came out bonded and more resilient.
+When I’ve deliberately assigned “stretch projects” that felt uncomfortable, teams didn’t just deliver, they came out bonded and more resilient.

 4. Adaptability Is the Real Advantage

 Lineups changed constantly.
 One week I was starboard, the next port.
-Bow pair could shift into the engine room (middle of the boat) overnight.
-That constant reconfiguration forced adaptability, not as a nice-to-have, but as survival.
+Bow pair could move to the engine room overnight.
+Constant reconfiguration forced adaptability, not as a value but as survival.

-Operator Lesson: Change is no longer cyclical.
-It is constant.
-Deals collapse, markets shift, and priorities reconfigure overnight.
-The leaders who win are not the ones with the most rigid plan.
-They are the ones who build teams that treat reconfiguration as normal, not threatening.
+Operator lesson: change is no longer cyclical; it’s constant.
+Deals collapse, markets shift, priorities reset overnight.
+The leaders who win aren’t the ones with the most rigid plan—they’re the ones who treat reconfiguration as normal.

-Real-World Application: In M&A, I have seen the most successful integrations happen when teams expect to reconfigure midstream.
-They do not panic.
+In M&A: the best integrations succeed because teams expect to reconfigure midstream.
 They adapt, recalibrate, and keep the boat moving.

-McKinsey found that teams with high adaptability scores outperform others by 24% during periods of significant change.
-PwC research shows adaptable organizations are three times more likely to become industry leaders.
+McKinsey found that adaptable teams outperform others by 24% during major change.
+PwC found that adaptable organizations are three times more likely to become industry leaders.

 “Research across 150 organizations found that teams with high adaptability scores outperformed their less adaptable counterparts by 24% during periods of significant change.” — McKinsey, Organizational Resilience Study (2023)